byrd-laif/soilMakers/readme.md

 # *Soil Makers*

 **Conservation as consequence of lifestyle and work.**
+**Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**

 ## *The Ecology Is The Economy.*
 **Nature is the *balance sheet.***

 ***Transforming an ecological withdraw to an environMental deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into Ecological Pro-biotics for whole health, soil to soul.***
+Mobilizing bio-resources (organic refuse) and converting this into Ecological Pro-biotics for whole environMental health, soil to soul.***

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environMental health is prevention of the wasteful use of resources.

 ### Eco-Logical Movement And Enterprise

-**Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**

 ***Ecological Pro-biotics; biological body and earth care systems, services and commodities provide the environment for an enlightened, sustainable future.***

 #### Claiming ones fundamental human birthright; *freely connecting with that which makes living possible.*
-Being attracted to all that is alive and vital, the human tendency to relate and connect with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***
+Being attracted to all that is alive and vital, the human experience of relating to and connecting with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

-***Power as responsibility rather than domination.*** A radical sift from Bio-Logical warfare; built on guilt, fear and force to an 'EnvironMental Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*
+***Power as responsibility rather than domination.*** A radical sift from Bio-Logical warfare; built on guilt, fear and force to an *'EnvironMental Partnership'*.
+Body Autonomy is ***Eco-Logical Freedom**; freely swimming in the rivers of Mother Earth without fear of reprisal.*

 *Partnership systems support mutually respectful and caring relations.*